ababin/cute-config/README.md

-# Wrapper for working with specified format configuration files (readable and reloadable)
+# Readable, reloadable and overridable configuration management implementation for working with ordinal or specified format configuration data

+For more information please see https://github.com/ababin/cute-config/wiki

 Configuration file can look like this: